rohankumardubey/liquibase-snowflake/README.test-harness.md

 Use `harness.initScript.sql` file to create and populate test database for harness integration tests

 #### Executing the tests
-From your IDE, right click on the `SnowflakeChangeObjectIT` test class present in `src/test/java` directory.
+From your IDE, right click on the `liquibase.ext.snowflake.SnowflakeChangeObjectIT` test class present in `src/test/groovy` directory.
 Doing so, will allow you to execute all the standard change object tests in the liquibase-test-harness as well as the snowflake specific change objects tests created exclusively to test this extension (You can find this in the `src/test/resources/liquibase/harness/changelogs/snowflake` directory).